Article

 While there’s a lot of information on the page regarding the work I do, essentially your support means I can put more work in towards the quality of content I deliver and time I can put into it.

-With that history out of the way however, I’m happy to throw up a bit of information about the game that was shared by one of the developers.
-This is directly from the emails that were shared, albeit cleaned up and cut a little bit just to ensure the information is shared in as clear as form as possible.
+With that history out of the way, however, I’m happy to throw up a bit of information about the game that was shared by one of the developers.
+This is directly from the emails that were shared, albeit cleaned up and cut a little bit just to ensure the information is shared as clearly as possible.
 Grab the popcorn folks!

 Continue reading